-At our September conference I spoke of the tipping point at which most of the world would get on board to stop climate change.
-I said that like the fall of the Berlin Wall it would happen quite suddenly, and it would come as a surprise.
-I said that our job is to bring that tipping point closer.
+At CCL Australia’s September conference CCL Australia chair and founder, Rod Mitchell, spoke of the tipping point at which most of the world would get on board to stop climate change.
+He said that like the fall of the Berlin Wall it would happen quite suddenly, and it would come as a surprise.
+Here he reminds us that our job is to bring that tipping point closer.

 Well we’re not there yet but a lot of things have happened in the past 3 months that bring us closer to that point.